 Python 2.7.18

-Then Python is already installed.
-If not, you can download and install Python from the official Python website.
+If so, Python is already installed.
+If not, you can download and install It from the official Python website.

-Once you have Python installed, you’ll also need to install pip, which is the Python package manager.
-Again, if you’re using a Linux or macOS system, pip may already be installed.
+Once you install Python, you’ll also need to install pip, which is the Python package manager.
+Again, pip may already be installed if you’re using a Linux or macOS system.
 You can check by typing:

 pip --version